acymoy/acymoy/README.md

 - 👋 Hi, I’m @acymoy, but you can call me Andrew.
-I'm currently a Computer Science Master's student at Northeastern Unviversity.
+I'm currently a Computer Science Master's student at Northeastern University.
 - 👀 I’m interested in software engineering, natural language processing, and anything else!
 - 🌱 I’m currently learning object oriented design and algorithms.
 - 📫 Feel free to dm me if you have any questions or want to chat about anything! :)